Sorry, you need to enable JavaScript to visit this website.

 1. Ministry of Labour, Employment, Veteran and Social Affairs (Ministarstvo za rad, zapošljavanje, boračka i socijalna prava

-2. Ministry of Youth and Sports (Ministarstvo omladine i sporta),
+2. Ministry of Tourism and Youth (Ministarstvo turizma i omladine),

 Department for Active Employment Policy (Odsek za aktivnu politiku zapošljavanja), within the Ministry of Labour, Employment, Veteran and Social Affairs, conducts tasks related to the analysis of the labour markets trends and preparation of strategic documents (National Employment Strategy, National Employment Action Plans).
 The department is also responsible for the development of measures for active employment.

-Youth Sector (Sektor za omladinu), within the Ministry of Youth and Sport, is responsible for the support and promotion of youth employment, self-employment and entrepreneurship.
+Youth Sector (Sektor za omladinu), within the Ministry of Tourism and Youth, is responsible for the support and promotion of youth employment, self-employment and entrepreneurship.
 The support and promotion are mostly done through youth work activities and informal education.
 The Ministry opens regular annual calls for financing projects related to the youth employability and entrepreneurship.

 The main public actors involved in policy-making in the field of youth entrepreneurship and employment are: